FengboMa/docs.spectraguru/index.md

 ## What is SpectraGuru?

-SpectraGuru is a spectra analysis application designed to provide user-friendly tools for processing and visualizing spectra, aimed at accelerating your research.
+SpectraGuru is a spectroscopy analysis application designed to provide user-friendly tools for processing and visualizing spectra, with the goal of accelerating your research.
 It functions as a dashboard or a specialized tool within a Python environment, organized with various modular functions that allow users to process spectroscopy data in a pipeline.

 {: .important }
-SpectraGuru and Documentation for SpectraGuru is currently under construction.
-Thank you for your patients.
+SpectraGuru and its documentation are currently under construction.
+Thank you for your patience.

 <!-- This is a *bare-minimum* template to create a Jekyll site that uses the [Just the Docs] theme.
 You can easily set the created site to be published on [GitHub Pages] – the [README] file explains how to do that, along with other details.